 To summarize when we are stressed, we tend to breathe shallow, using the upper chest muscles, breathe fast, with larger inhale then exhaling.
 The purpose of intentional breathing is to reduce the stress response, by reversing this way of breathing with a slower breathing pace, using the abdominal muscles, where the exhale is longer than the inhale to restore a sense of calm.

 Belly breathing also called diaphragmatic breathing aiming to extend and contract the diaphragm (a muscle located horizontally between the thoracic cavity and abdominal cavity) by raising the abdominal muscles so the air moves in all the way into the bottom of the lungs.
 That is, the air enters the lungs and the lower chest fills up while the belly expands.
 This is a natural and relaxed form of breathing for all mammals.
 We tend to breathe this way when we are asleep.

-In order to fully reverse the stress response, you can pace your breathing by counting.
+In order to fully reverse the stress response, you can pace your breathing by counting as followed:

-Longer exhale than inhale will relax the body and mind.
-After you may want to return to an even rhythm of belly breathing.
+By intentionally taking longer exhale than inhale you will relax the body and mind.
+After, you may want to return to an even rhythm of breathing.
 Breathing through the nose, counting slowly 4-7 as you breathe in, pausing a little and 4-7 as you breathe out, with belly gently rising and falling as you breathe.